ccynthia6/E-Commerce-Analysis/README.md

 ![Brand Analysis Dashboard](screenshot/06_brand_analysis.png)

-> **Unbranded products have 2,780 views but only a 0.83% conversion rate** — the worst among high-traffic options.
+> **The critical finding:** **Unbranded products have 2,780 views but only a 0.83% conversion rate** — the worst among high-traffic options.
 These are products with no brand attribution, suggesting poor product data quality.
 Fixing brand metadata or curating these listings could convert a meaningful portion of that traffic.
 Meanwhile, niche brands like Rondell and Michelin show that targeted, high-intent audiences convert exceptionally well even with low traffic volumes.

+The massive pool of 2,780 views spent on completely unbranded items represents a massive sinkhole for our ad spend and organic traffic.
+We are successfully pulling thousands of eyes into the store, but forcing them to browse blind without trusted brand names, causing a catastrophic drop-off that squanders high-intent traffic on completely anonymous listings.

 ---